 Instructions

-• MELT BUTTER: In a large microwave-safe bowl, melt butter, then let it cool to room temperature.
-Ensure it's not hot to avoid greasy cookies.
+• In a large microwave-safe bowl, melt butter, then let cool to room temperature.
+Ensure itโ€™s not hot to avoid greasy cookies.

-• ROLL DOUGH BALLS: Portion dough into 45-gram balls (2 packed tablespoons) and shape them into tall balls.
-Roll dough balls generously in the cinnamon-sugar mixture.
-Return shaped dough balls to the fridge for 15-20 minutes, or until they firm up.
+• Portion dough into 45-gram balls (2 packed tablespoons) and shape them into tall balls.
+Roll dough balls generously in cinnamon-sugar mixture.
+Return shaped dough balls to the fridge for 15โ€“20 minutes or until they firm up.

-• BAKE: Place dough balls on a parchment/Silpat-lined sheet with ample spacing (about 6 at a time); bake for 9-12 mins.
-Avoid over-baking; slight under-baking is ideal!
+• Place dough balls on a sheet pan lined with parchment or a silicon baking mat with ample spacing (about 6 at a time); bake 9โ€“12 minutes.
+Avoid overbaking; slight under-baking is ideal!
 After baking, if any cookies have uneven edges, gently press them inward with a metal spatula.
-Remove tray from the oven and let cookies rest on the sheet for 5 minutes before transferring them to a cooling rack
+Remove tray from oven and let cookies rest on the sheet 5 minutes before transferring them to a cooling rack.

 Video